 The collection of songs in this post are significant and exciting because they make up some of Prince’s earliest recordings.
 These were songs he was fleshing out for his debut album, For You, most of which never found their way onto that seminal recording or any other recording, for that matter.
 The fact that Prince had several songs that never made the cut, many of which would have made for welcome additions as B-sides to the For You era singles such as “Soft and Wet” or “Just as Long as We’re Together,” just proves that his propensity for productivity was evident early.

-I want to give a special shout out to the YouTube channel run by BrothaCharles Ward, as this has been a huge resource for Prince vault material and I wanted to thank him for the access.
+I want to give a special shout-out to the YouTube channel run by BrothaCharles Ward, as this has been a huge resource for Prince vault material, and I wanted to thank him for the access.
 Subscribe to his channel if you haven’t already.
-I’ve linked the video where these tracks can be heard and you’ll notice I skipped talking about early versions of songs that eventually made the cut, “Soft & Wet”, “Just as Long as We’re Together” and “My Love is Forever”.
+I’ve linked the video where these tracks can be heard, and you’ll notice I skipped talking about early versions of songs that eventually made the cut, “Soft & Wet,” “Just as Long as We’re Together,” and “My Love is Forever.”
 Hearing these tracks in their earliest forms is very rewarding but not my focus for this post.

-Jelly Jam (Instrumental) – The bones of what would eventually come to be known as the second half of “Just as Long as We’re Together” are evident on this instrumental.
-You can hear the roots of that final section of the well-known For You track, right here, in its most pure form.
+Jelly Jam (Instrumental) – The bones of what would eventually come to be known as the second half of “Just as Long as We’re Together” are evident in this instrumental.
+You can hear the roots of that final section of the well-known For You track right here, in its most pure form.
 On the upside, it sounds super funky.
 The downside, it sounds super dated—fun to listen to but not much of an actual song.

 We Can Work it Out has a similar sound to “Jelly Jam,” and like that track, this is another exercise in musicianship with lyrics that act as mere placeholders instead of words meant to evoke emotion or tell a story.
 “Making music naturally, me and WB!”
 Prince declares throughout the song, giving more credence to my theory this was never actually meant to find its way onto a record with these lyrics intact.
 I’m not sure what the explosion sound effect at the track’s end is meant to signify other than maybe a Prince’s career = Big Bang or Nuclear hyperbole.